wavemaker/docs/learn/app-development/deployment/configuration-profiles.md

 - Under Security tab, Configuration SSL is disabled by default.
 - There is no provision to configure X-Frame options.
 It is by default set to “Same Origin”.
 - The App Environment properties can be added, deleted or modified.
 When you click on Save button, the properties get synchronized with all the profiles.
-[More on App Env property usage](/learn/how-tos/using-app-environment-properties/).
+For more information, see [Using App Environment Property](/learn/how-tos/using-app-environment-properties/).

 ## Deployment Configuration Profile

-The **Deployment Configuration Profiles,** used with the **Deploy**option, are editable.
+The **Deployment Configuration Profiles,** used with the **Deploy** option, are editable.
 The values are set from the configuration of the underlying services at the time of import/creation.
 You can change them according to the Deployment Environment settings.

 [![](/learn/assets/config_deploy.png)](/learn/assets/config_deploy.png)